htkseason/CLM-Tracking/README.md

 ----

 __Using Condition__
-¡¤ Web camera is required.
+--Web camera is required.
-¡¤ Recommend an appropriate illumination which face should be clear and not has a strong contrast.
+--Recommend an appropriate illumination which face should be clear and not has a strong contrast.
-¡¤ This is a SINGLE face tracking demo.
+--This is a SINGLE face tracking demo.
-¡¤ Do not move rapidly while low fps.
+--Do not move rapidly while low fps.
-¡¤ Frontal face only. (rotation in about ¡À30¡ã is acceptable)
+--Frontal face only. (rotation in about ¡À30¡ã is acceptable)

 __Demo__
 ![demo](https://github.com/htkseason/ASM-Tracking/blob/master/demo.jpg)